But there’s one moment that can threaten to derail the whole process.

 You can’t expect to keep using the full functionality of your old system and not pay for it.
 But you don’t necessarily need it again.

-iplicit users, for example, can have their historic data transferred into the new system, where it sits ready behind a tab marked “Archive”.
+iplicit users can take advantage of our data archive functionality and have their historical data transferred across, where it sits ready behind a tab marked “Archive”.
 The main iplicit system, meanwhile, starts up clean and ready to use, with opening balances and outstanding transactions carried over from the old software.